 And this is where AEON ROW comes in.
 AEON ROW is working to write an alternative ending for your clothes.
 They keep clothing out of landfills by recovering old clothes, reviving the fabrics and then creating new designs.

 The company also makes the whole more sustainable thing easy and incentivizing.
-Their clothing is affordable, with nothing over $100; and they reward you for recycling your old clothes.
+Their clothing is semi-affordable, with nothing over $100; and they reward you for recycling your old clothes.
 When you order from them, they also send a return label to send back an old piece of clothing — and if you do, you’re rewarded with a 15% discount code for your next purchase.

 Once AEON ROW receives your old clothing they sort it by material and then decide the most appropriate recycling option.
 Clothing that can become new fabric is further sorted by color, broken down and spun into new yarn.
 The yarn is then woven into fresh fabric and made into their timeless designs.